-Virginia ranks thirteenth among all states in terms of agricultural exports with more than $1.7 billion for 2007.
+In 2013, Virginia set yet another record for agriculture and forestry exports with a total value of $2.85 billion.
 Today Virginia farms provide food and fiber to feed and clothe more consumers around than world than ever before.
-Soybeans are ranked sixth out of Virginia’s top twenty agricultural commodities and cotton is ranked 16th.
+Soybeans are ranked fifth out of Virginia’s top twenty agricultural commodities and cotton lint is ranked 12th.
 Early settlers of the Virginia colony near Jamestown are believed to have planted cotton in 1607 and were growing cotton along the James River by 1616.

 Virginia Department of Agriculture and Consumer Services